 Mix two tablespoons of crushed fresh mint leaves and apple cider vinegar each in a small bottle.
 Let the mixture sit for about a week, and strain out the mint.
 Add one cup of filtered water into the mix, and use it as a regular toner, preferably before sleeping.

-Alpha and beta acids are an excellent way to exfoliate.
+Alpha and beta acids are excellent ways to exfoliate.
 They are capable of weakening the binding properties of lipids that keep the dead skin cells.
-Sloughing off the outer layer of skin, revealing a fresher complexion.
+Thus, sloughing off the outer layer of skin, revealing a fresher complexion.
 Beta Hydroxy Acids (i.e., Salicylic) are better than Alpha Hydroxy Acids (i.e., Glycolic) at penetrating pores since they are lipid-soluble.

 BHA's are excellent for those with problematic complexions.
-They can easily cut through the sebum and oil in your pores.
-AHA's help to smoothing fine lines and wrinkles.
+They can easily cut through the sebum and oil in your pores—AHAs help to smooth fine lines and wrinkles.
 You only need to do a chemical peel every 4 to 6 weeks.

 The benefits of clay masks are endless!
 First of all, the clay draws out excess oil and moisture from your skin.
-Masks are momentarily giving your face a pleasant, tightening feeling and polished texture.
-Pores in areas like your nose, cheeks, and chin will appear smaller.
+Second, masks momentarily give your face a pleasant, tightening feeling and polished texture.
+Finally, pores in areas like your nose, cheeks, and chin will appear smaller.

 Clay masks are also popular for their detoxifying properties.
 There are countless facial mask products available that you can use at home.
 Always opt for the ones that are entirely or, at least, partially natural.
 Moreover, check if the mask you are considering matches your skin tolerance or not.

 Clay masks are typically two clays, Kaolin (green) and Bentonite (grey).
-When added to a facial, they are excellent to refine the texture and tone of your complexion.
+When added to a facial, they are excellent for refining the texture and tone of your complexion.
 Although these masks are ideal for sensitive skin, they might cause irritation and dryness if used too frequently.

-Finally, you should always eat a balanced diet-- rich in whole grains, lean protein, vegetables, fruits, and omega-3 fatty acids.
+Finally, it would be best always to eat a balanced diet-- rich in whole grains, lean protein, vegetables, fruits, and omega-3 fatty acids.
 Avoid caffeine-laden, sugary drinks as much as possible.
 Instead, drink plenty of water.
-Try to make sure you ingest vitamin A, B, and C regularly.
+Try to make sure you ingest vitamins A, B, and C regularly.

 Vitamin A and vitamin C are essential for healthy skin, as they minimize pore size, scars, wrinkles, and fine lines.
-Oranges and other citrus fruits are best because they also help rebuild collagen that increases your skin elasticity, decreasing your pore walls.
+Oranges and other citrus fruits are best because they help rebuild collagen, increasing your skin elasticity and decreasing your pore walls.